 Please visit the New Mexico Public Education Department (PED) website to view your schools grade. http://webapp2.ped.state.nm.us/SchoolData/SchoolGrading.aspx

 My school was graded a D last school year but now is graded a C, may I still apply for the program?

-No. The PED school grading of a D or F is considered for the current application year.
+No. The PED school grading of an overall grade of a D or an F is considered for the current application year.

 What if my school grade changes within my two-school-year obligation period?

-The PED school grading of a D or F is considered for the application year.
+The PED school grading of an overall D or F is considered for the application year.